rubelw/OSSS/README.md

 ---

+## Why This Is Important

+When Artificial General Intelligence (AGI) starts to emerge—potentially by 2030—districts will need to adjust governance, safety filters, and curricula rapidly.
+That kind of agility is exactly what community-maintained, open-source software delivers—without waiting on a vendor roadmap.
+Today, many incumbent systems are tied to legacy architectures and slow release cycles.
+While AI is already reshaping mainstream apps, most school platforms haven’t meaningfully evolved to leverage it.

+I’m building the next generation of school software as an open, participatory project.
+Administrators, staff, students, and families will be able to propose enhancements, contribute code, and ship improvements together—so the platform keeps pace with classroom needs and policy changes.

+---

 ## 📖 Documentation Quick Start

 > Run all commands from the **repo root**.
 Create and activate a Python venv first.